evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## User interface and control

 The Fisker Ocean Sport has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 10.2 inches large .
-The touch screen in the middle of the center console is 17.1 inches large .
+The  screen behind the steering wheel integrated into the dashboard is 10.2 inches large.
+The touch screen in the middle of the center console is 17.1 inches large.
 The model does not have a head-up display.